edwinb-ai/mcnpt/README.md

 make
 ```

-Either way, an executable `mcfort` will be created inside the build directory.
+Either way, an executable `mcnpt` will be created inside the build directory.
 This is the main executable.

 ## Usage

-The `mcfort` executable expects a file called `input.in` with *four values* in it:
+The `mcnpt` executable expects a file called `input.in` with *eight values* in it:

-- Packing fraction, a value between strictly larger than 0 and strictly less than 0.49.
+- _Packing fraction_, a value between strictly larger than 0 and strictly less than 0.49.
 Any value in between is acceptable.
 This value will determine the density of the system.
+- _Reduced temperature_.
+- _Reduced pressure_.
+- _Volume displacement_, logarithm based.
+This is just an initial value, as the code already handles the volume displacement automatically to set it between 15-20% acceptance.
-- Number of particles, an integer.
+- _Number of particles_, an integer.
 The larger this value, the longer it will take to run a simulation.
-- Number of q-vectors, the vectors to be used in order to estimate the structure factor.
-The larger this value, the longer it will take to run a simulation.
-- The number of bins to use for the observables.
-The larger the value, the more precise the observables will be.
-This means that more data will be computed.
-- Number of Monte Carlo cycles, this is the value to use in order to compute the observables.
+- _Number of Monte Carlo cycles_, this is the value to use in order to equilibrate and accumulate results.
+The default is to use half this number for equilibration and half for averaging results.

 ## Observables

-By default, this code will compute two main observables:

-- The radial distribution function, also known as g(r);
-- the structure factor, from the Statistical Mechanics definition, also known as S(q).

-These will appear as files named `gr.dat` and `sq.dat`.

-## Caveats

-There is no acceleration on this code.
-This is plain, old O(n^2) complexity.
-Although, it is very robust, and works as expected.
-It might take a long time, but it *will*
-give you the correct, physically-relevant result.

-The only potential supported is the pseudo hard sphere potential.
+The only observable that this computes is the average density given a value for the reduced
-Maybe in the future other potentials might be added.
+pressure.
+It also provides the standard error for this average.

+With both the pressure and the density, one can plot the equation of state for a given
+potential.